Healthcare Providers/First Responders

 - Is your hospital staff prepared to take care of those people who are living with dementia?

-- Do they know how to manage seemingly inappropriate and difficult behaviors and use effective techniques which helps improve the care for someone living with dementia?
+- Do they know how to manage seemingly inappropriate and difficult behaviors and use effective communication skills and techniques which helps improve the care for someone living with dementia?
 3

 An increase in nursing home care is rising as the incidence of dementia rises.
 The direct care staff in skilled nursing , rehabilitation and assisted living facilities face the increasing challenges when caring for those people who are living with dementia.
 The direct care staff must be educated and trained to possess the necessary skills needed to provide the highest quality of dementia care.